This super easy way to remove pomegranate seeds is amazing! And it takes less than a minute for a whole pom – no fuss, no mess, no water!

 The seeds will begin to fall through your fingers into the bowl.
 Continue to firmly tap (whack) until all seeds have been removed.
 Repeat with the other half.

-- Store pomegranate arils (seeds) in the refrigerator in an airtight container or zippered bag.
+Store pomegranate arils (seeds) in the refrigerator in an airtight container or zippered bag.
 Arils will keep this way for 4-5 days.
 They can also be frozen and stored for several months.
 To freeze, line a sheet pan with parchment paper or waxed paper.
 Spread arils in a single layer, uncovered, until frozen, 1-2 hours.
-Once frozen, transfer to an airtight storage container or freezer-zippered bags.
+Once frozen, transfer to an airtight storage container or a zippered freezer bag.

 Nutrition Facts are for 1 medium size pomegranate.